jenkinsci/qualys-iac-security-plugin/README.md

 With an introduction of the Infrastructure as Code (IaC) security feature by Qualys Cloud-View, you can now secure your IaC templates before the cloud resources are deployed in your cloud environments.
-The IaC Security feature will help you shift cloud security and compliance posture to the left, allowing evaluation of cloud resources for misconfigura- tions much early during the development phase.
+The IaC Security feature will help you shift cloud security and compliance posture to the left, allowing evaluation of cloud resources for misconfigurations much early during the development phase.

 CloudView offers integration with Jenkins to scan and secure your IaC templates using the Jenkins pipeline job.
 It continuously verifies security misconfigurations against CloudView